VUB-HYDR/Wikimpacts/README.md

 ### Quickstart

-If you have new events to add to the database, first parse them and insert them.

 #### Parsing and evaluation pipeline

 If you have generated some LLM output and would like to test it against the dev and test gold sets, here is a list of command to enable you to experiment with this yourself.